Click on a name to see a larger image and other views.

-Fetishes were protective figures used by individuals, families, or whole communities to destroy or weaken evil spirits, prevent or cure illnesses, repel bad deeds, solemnize contracts or oath-taking, and decide arguments.
+Fetishes were protective figures used by individuals, families, or whole communities.
+They were used to destroy or weaken evil spirits, prevent or cure illnesses, repel bad deeds, solemnize contracts or oath-taking, and decide arguments.
 A diviner or holy person would activate the statue, using magical substances.
 Fetishes gained power and were effective because people believed in them.

 These small figures were individually owned and served to protect, assist